At 15 years old, I was naive, boisterous, and ignorant. I’d love to sugar-coat my naiveté, but unfortunately, I was clueless.

 What we do to one another is harmful and sad.

-I’ve since learned how to overcome those initial seeds of ignorance – at least in so far as STDs and trailer-parks are concerned – I bought my first home shortly after graduating high-school in the aforementioned mobile-home park.
-Notice my new word choice.
+I’ve since learned how to overcome those initial seeds of ignorance – at least in so far as STDs and trailer-parks are concerned – I bought my first home shortly after graduating high-school in the aforementioned *mobile-home park.
+How’s that for karma?
+Notice my new word choice*. 🙂

-The take-away from this story is not that I had a mean friend or eventually lived in a mobile-home.
+The take-away from this story is not that I had a mean friend or eventually lived in a mobile-home, although, both of those things are true.
 It’s that genital herpes and all STDs are non-discriminating.
 They don’t care how much money someone makes, where they live, how many times they’ve had sex, what kind of sex they’re having, or even how often they bathe.